Community Solar Zoning Text Amendment

 Proposed Concepts for Zoning Amendment

 Based on the proposed concepts, potentially eligible properties were identified that meet this basic criterion.
 This exercise helps to provide a sense of the amount and distribution of land that could be eligible.
 Below is a link to the map showing these areas.
-If the Board of County Commissioners were to adopt an amendment to allow these facilities on these properties, it should be noted that a property may be eligible based on size, but it may not necessarily be suitable in the eyes of a solar developer based on many other factors.

-- Map: Potentially Eligible Properties
+- Map: Potentially Eligible Properties (revised proposal)

 - Preliminary Draft Proposed Potentially Eligible Parcels & Acreage